zaidanali028/web-serv-midsem/README.md

 # Microblogging XML to HTML Transformer

-This project contains an XML document representing microblogging data, an XSLT stylesheet to transform the XML data into HTML, and three XPath expressions to query the XML data.
+This project contains an XML document representing microblogging data for GROUP() - WEB SERVICES AND SEMANTIC LANGUAGE CLASS, an XSLT stylesheet to transform the XML data into HTML, and three XPath expressions to query the XML data.

 ## Files

-1. `facebook_data.xml`: XML data file containing sample microblogging posts, comments, and likes.
+1. `facebook_data.xml`: XML data file containing sample microblogging posts, comments,USERS & likes.
 2. `facebook_transform.xslt`: XSLT stylesheet file for transforming the XML data into HTML.
-3. `xpath_expressions.txt`: Text file containing three standard XPath expressions used for querying the XML data.
+3. `xpath_expressions.txt`: Text file containing three(3) standard XPath expressions used for querying the XML data.

 ## Usage